gardener/gardener/docs/proposals/20-ha-control-planes.md

 _Observations:_
 * Downloaded dump file is around 607 MiB.
 * Follower `etcd-main-2` to `etcd-client` max egress ~32MiBs.
-* Etcd intra cluster network traffic remains same, observed there is no change in network traffic pattern
+* etcd intra cluster network traffic remains same, observed that there is no change in the network traffic pattern.
-* **Watch requests are not forwarded to Leader `etcd-main-1` from `etcd-main-2`**
+* **Watch requests are not forwarded to leader `etcd-main-1` from `etcd-main-2`**

 </details>

 <details>
 <summary>Traffic generated during DELETE requests to etcd leader</summary>

-In this case, trying to delete the keys which matches between 0 and 99999 by targeting leader.
+In this case, trying to delete the keys which match between 0 and 99999 by targeting leader.

-Executing the following command from `etcd-client` pod.
+Executing the following command from `etcd-client` pod:

 ```bash
 root@etcd-client:/# time etcdctl --endpoints=https://etcd-main-2.etcd-main-peer.shoot--ash-garden--mz-neem.svc:2379 del 0 99999    --dial-timeout=300s --command-timeout=300s